Crispy and soft melt into your mouth Appams…

 - Salt- ¼ tsp

-- Soak the rice in water for 5 hours.
+- Firstly, soak the rice in water for 4 to 5 hours.

-- In a blender or grinder- add soaked rice, grated coconut, cooked rice, coconut milk and water, grind to a smooth batter.
+- To a blender jar or grinder: add soaked rice, grated coconut, cooked rice, coconut milk and water, grind to a smooth fine batter.

-- If you don't have an Instant Pot & living in a warm place: Pour the batter into a large bowl and keep aside on the counter top overnight to ferment.
+- If you don't have an Instant Pot & living in a warm place: Pour the batter into a large bowl and keep covered on the countertop overnight to ferment.

-- If you don't have an Instant Pot & living in a cold place, warm up the oven at the lowest temperature- 150 F for 3 to 4 minutes, turn off the heat and then place the batter inside the oven and keep it overnight.
+- If you don't have an Instant Pot & living in a cold place, warm up the oven at the lowest temperature- 150 F or 65 C for 3 minutes, turn off the oven, place the batter covered inside the oven and keep it overnight.

-- After overnight fermentation and just before making appams- add baking soda and salt to the batter, combine well.
+- Add baking soda and salt to the batter, combine well.

 - Keep the batter aside for 10 minutes.

-- Place the pan for making appam over medium heat, let turn hot.
+- Place the appam pan over medium heat, let turn hot.

 - Grease the pan with non-stick cooking spray.

-- Remove the pan from the heat, pour 1 to 1½ large spoonful of batter onto the pan and swirl the pan to coat the batter evenly on the pan.
+- Remove the pan from the heat, pour 1 large spoonful of batter onto the pan and swirl the pan, let the batter spread on the sides of the pan.

 - Close the pan with its lid and cook for 4 minutes.

-- Open the lid, using a wooden spatula remove the appam from the pan and place it on a plate.
+- Open the lid, using a flat spatula remove the appam from the pan, transfer to a plate.

-- Appam can be served with any kind of curries- chicken, mutton, beef, fish, egg or veg curries
+- Appam can be served with chutney or any kind of curries- chicken, mutton, beef, fish, egg, or veg curries.